26th-27th April 2019

 This camino took me into some beautiful scenery, mountains one side, green hills the other.
 At around 6pm I started to look for a campsite and found a spot after a few aborted reccies.

-I setup camp, it felt a little exposed as it was on the side of a mountain at around 900 metres, with nothing sheltering me in any direction.
+I setup camp, it felt a little exposed as it was at the side of a cliff-like mountain at around 900 metres, with nothing sheltering me in any direction.
 There was a slight breeze as I was setting up, perhaps stronger than a slight breeze, 5 – 10 knots, so I orientated the tent with the thin end towards the wind.

 My tent is an Ultra-lightweight one, it’s lightweight because the material is very thin, so can’t survive winds that a more robust tent can.
 When the wind picked up, falling directly down from the mountain above me, at 8pm, from a slightly different direction, I started to get worried!
 It was too windy to turn the tent around and was getting battered, so I used around six rocks on each guy rope to hold it down.